No items found.

 Choosing the Right Beer Tap Parts

-When it comes to choosing the right beer tap parts, there are a few key factors to consider.
-In this section, we'll take a closer look at the materials, brand, and compatibility of beer tap parts to help you make an informed decision.
+When it comes to choosing the right beer tap parts, there are a few key factors to consider to ensure you get just what you need.
+In this section, we’ll take a closer look at the materials, brand, and compatibility of beer tap parts to help you make an informed decision.

 Material

 The material of your beer tap parts is an important consideration.
-Most beer tap parts are made of either brass or stainless steel.
-Brass is a popular choice due to its affordability, but it does require more maintenance than stainless steel.
-Stainless steel is more durable and resistant to corrosion, but it comes at a higher price point.
+Most beer tap parts are made of stainless steel.
+Brass is sometimes used because of its affordability, but it does require more maintenance than stainless steel.
+Stainless steel is more durable and resistant to corrosion, and worth it overall.

 Brand

 Choosing a reputable brand for your beer tap parts is essential.
 Stick with well-known brands that have a proven track record of quality and reliability.
-Some popular brands in the beer tap industry include Perlick, Taprite, and Micromatic.
+Some popular brands in the beer tap industry include Micromatic, Perlick, AEBCO, FOXX.

 Compatibility